Tanning beds cause cancer. Cancer kills. Tanning beds also make you look old before your time.

 The bill, sponsored by Montgomery County Democrat Jamie Raskin, would have prohibited anyone under 18 from using an electric tanning bed, eliminating a provision in Maryland law that allows minors to tan if they have parental permission.
 So the rule, and it is still the rule in 2018, is that minors can tan in Maryland if their parent or legal guardian provides written consent on the premises of the tanning facility.

 Sure, a ton of health organizations support the bill, such as the American Academy of Dermatology Association (AADA), MedChi – The Maryland State Medical Society, and the American Cancer Society.
-But I think only the ACS is willing to put its lobbyist and its money behind the bill.
+But I think only the ACS will put its lobbyist and its money behind the bill.

 Is there any chance the indoor tanning companies take responsibility and regulate themselves?
-Normally, when someone is producing a product this is killing people, personal injury lawyers are hovering around ready to file a class action lawsuit or individual wrongful death claims.
+Normally, when someone is producing a product that is killing people, personal injury lawyers are hovering around ready to file a class-action lawsuit or individual wrongful death claims.
 This keeps the bad guys at bay.
 Even if you hate personal injury lawyers, you can’t deny this.
-But you are not going to see lawsuits in massive numbers against the tanning bed manufacturers or the companies who provide the tanning beds because the cases are virtually impossible to prove.
+But you will not see lawsuits in massive numbers against the tanning bed manufacturers or the companies who provide the tanning beds because the cases are virtually impossible to prove.
 Sure, we have general causation, tanning beds cause melanoma.
-But it is virtually impossible to get specific causation because the sun is usually a very powerful contributing cause.
+But it is virtually impossible to get specific causation because the sun is usually a powerful contributing cause.
 So tanning bed people, we know you are killing people, we just can’t prove who exactly you are killing.